Frequently Asked Questions

 Classes & Materials

-Students work primarily in charcoal, graphite, watercolor, and acrylic on paper.
+Students work primarily in watercolor, charcoal, graphite, and ink.
+Acrylic on paper is optional after Week 2.
 Paper packs flat into a suitcase and we prefer art materials that dry fast, which makes transporting work easy.
 We do not recommend working in oil on canvas due to the long dry time of oil paint.
 Also, moving wet paintings from on-site locations in Rome to student housing or transporting on an airplane is not practical.

 A few weeks prior to your departure, we will send a list of recommended art materials.
 You have the option of purchasing these in Rome or in your home country.
 Rome art stores are well-stocked while giving the student the experience of trying different media and brands.
 Student often return home with meaningful supplies that remind them of their Rome experience, when they next pick up their pencil or brush.

-RAP students will visit and work from many of the major sites in Rome, as well as lesser-known ‘local’ spots.
 Class schedules and site locations are released weekly.
+RAP students will visit and work from many of the major sites in Rome such as the Colosseum, Forum, Pantheon, and Vatican, as well as lesser-known ‘local’ spots.
+Tickets for sites and museums that are visited for class are provided by the Program.

 Health & Safety